Rethinking and Improving Natural Language Generation with Layer-Wise Multi-View Decoding: Analysis

 Video captioning targets to understand the visual content of given videos and generate corresponding descriptive sentences.
 Compared with image captioning, the video captioning task is relatively more challenging, because the video involves various scenes that are volatile and likely to change.
 Besides, there are three source modalities (i.e., image, motion, and audio) and the temporal dynamics information should be captured to understand the video efficiently, while image captioning only use image as input.
 Therefore, injecting fine-grained representations of the source sequence, i.e., a sequence of frames, is helpful to generate accurate video captions.

 \begin{itemize} \item \textbf{Dataset:} We evaluate the performance of our approach on the benchmark Microsoft Video Description (MSR-VTT) \cite{Xu2016MSR-VTT} dataset and Microsoft Video Description (MSVD) \cite{Guadarrama2013MSVD} dataset.
 In detail, MSR-VTT contains 10,000 video clips, and each video is annotated with 20 annotated sentences.
-Following \cite{Pei2019MARN,yang2021NACF,Pan2020Spatio}, we adopt the official splits to report our results, resulting in there being 6513, 497, and 2990 video clips in the training, validation, and test sets, respectively.
+Following \cite{Pei2019MARN,Pan2020Spatio}, we adopt the official splits to report our results, resulting in there being 6513, 497, and 2990 video clips in the training, validation, and test sets, respectively.
 MSVD includes 1,970 video clips and roughly 80,000 English sentences.
-We follow the split settings in \cite{Pei2019MARN,liu2021O2NA}, resulting in 1,200, 100, and 670 videos for the training, validation, and test sets, respectively.
+We follow the split settings in \cite{Pei2019MARN}, resulting in 1,200, 100, and 670 videos for the training, validation, and test sets, respectively.
+We replace caption words that occur less than 3 times in the training set with the [UNK] token, plus with a [MASK] token, resulting in a vocabulary of 10,546 words for MSR-VTT and 9,467 words for MSVD.

 \item \textbf{Implementation:} In this experiment, we adopt the Transformer-base model as our baseline model and train on a single GPU.
-For fair comparisons \cite{Pan2020Spatio,yang2021NACF,liu2021O2NA}, given a video, $N=8$ key frames are uniformly sampled to extract image features via the Inception-ResNet-V2 \cite{Szegedy2017Inception-v4} pre-trained on the ImageNet \cite{Deng2009ImageNet}.
+For fair comparisons \cite{Pan2020Spatio}, given a video, $N=8$ key frames are uniformly sampled to extract image features via the Inception-ResNet-V2 \cite{Szegedy2017Inception-v4} pre-trained on the ImageNet \cite{Deng2009ImageNet}.
 Considering both the past and the future contexts, we take each key frame as the center to generate corresponding motion features and audio features.
 In detail, we adopt the C3D network \cite{Tran2015C3D} pre-trained on Sports-1M dataset \cite{Karpathy2014sports-1M} to extract the motion features and adopt the Bag-of-Audio-Words (BoAW) \cite{Pancoast2014boaw}, Fisher Vector \cite{Jorge2013FisherVector} and VGGish \cite{Hershey2017VGGish} to extract the audio features.
 During inference, we also apply beam search with beam size = 3.

 \item \textbf{Results:} As shown in Table~\ref{tab:videocaptioning}, our multi-view decoding approach can successfully boost the baseline model Transformer, with the most significant improvement up to relatively {7\%} and {8\%} for the MSVD dataset and MSR-VTT dataset in terms of CIDEr, respectively.
 The CIDEr is specifically designed to evaluate captioning systems \cite{vedantam2015cider}.
 More encouragingly, our approach can achieve new state-of-the-art results on the MSVD and MSR-VTT video captioning datasets, respectively.
 It is worth noticing that the POS-Control \cite{Wang2019Controllable}, GRU-EVE \cite{Aafaq2019GRU-EVE}, and SAAT \cite{Zheng2020SAAT} adopt the same features as our approach, the significant improvements brought by our approach using the same features further demonstrate the effectiveness and generalization ability of our proposed multi-view decoding approach.